To the Moon (video game): Plot

 Sometime later, Johnny's mother accidentally kills his twin brother Joey in a car accident.
 In her grief, Johnny's mother deliberately gave Johnny the beta blockers (Note: Memory loss is a side effect of beta blockers.) to erase all memories of Joey.
 This also causes him to forget his first encounter with River, but Johnny would later meet her again in school and would eventually marry her.
 River later realized that Johnny had forgotten their meeting at the carnival, greatly upsetting her.
-River, who is implied to have Asperger's Syndrome, (Note: The game references Tony Attwood, a real-world specialist on Asperger's Syndrome.) would never directly tell Johnny about their first meeting.
+River, who is implied to have Asperger syndrome, (Note: The game references Tony Attwood, a real-world specialist on Asperger syndrome.) would never directly tell Johnny about their first meeting.
 Instead, unaware of the reasons behind Johnny's memory loss, she would spend the rest of her life trying to no avail to jostle Johnny's memories by cutting her hair (Note: River was short-haired when she and Johnny first met.) and crafting numerous paper bunnies, including a dual-colored one representing the constellation they made up during their first encounter.
 River died without ever explaining her actions to Johnny, leaving him sad and confused.
 Rosalene then concludes that the only way to fulfill Johnny's wish is if River is removed from Johnny's memories after their first meeting.

 Over Watts' protests, Rosalene removes River from Johnny's memories except their first meeting.
 She then implants a memory sequence in which Joey did not die, thereby averting Johnny's amnesia.
 As a result, Johnny never meets River in school and would spend his entire youth working on becoming an astronaut to fulfill his promise to her.
 Johnny would not meet River again until they started working together at NASA.
 As the comatose real-life Johnny begins to die, he imagines going on a Moon mission with River.
 As the Space Shuttle leaves Earth, River wordlessly holds out her hand to Johnny.
 The Moon comes into view, and Johnny takes River's hand just before his heart monitor flatlines.
 In the epilogue showing Johnny's revised memories, Johnny and River get married like before.
 They build and retire to the same house as they did in real life.
 The only difference now is Joey's presence in all of Johnny's major life events, and the friction between Johnny and River caused by his original amnesia is absent.
 Rosalene and Watts, now back in the real world, look to Johnny's grave, placed adjacent to River's, behind their home.
 Rosalene receives a phone call, and the doctors move on to their next patient.